pubkey/rxdb/docs-src/docs/backup.md

 ---
-title: 📥 Backup
+title: Backup
 slug: backup.html
 ---

-# Backup
+# 📥 Backup Plugin

 With the backup plugin you can write the current database state and ongoing changes into folders on the filesystem.
 The files are written in plain json together with their attachments.